 Construction workers: You do not need to be union to be hired on these projects, but you will work and receive union benefits for the duration of the job.

 Non-traditional construction workers: The construction worksite can have a challenging culture for LGBTQIA+ and women, Black and other workers that may not have many on the job who look like them.
-In addition to the worksite protections and the union representation at these covered job sites, Seattle Public Schools construction contracts for projects at or above $1 million in value will soon provide provisions that expect an appropriate worksite.
-Seattle Public Schools intends to continue being attentive to opportunities for ensuring a respectful worksite.
+In addition to the worksite protections and the union representation at these covered job sites, SPS construction contracts for projects at or above $1 million in value will soon provide provisions that expect an appropriate worksite.
+SPS intends to continue being attentive to opportunities for ensuring a respectful worksite.

 African-American Males and Students of Color